 A dog bite may be disfiguring and even fatal.
 Dog owners have a responsibility to ensure their dog is not a danger to the community.

 If a dog bit you, its owner may be liable for your damages.
-An experienced lawyer could guide you through the legal process of seeking compensation.
+An experienced personal injury lawyer could guide you through the legal process of seeking compensation.
 If you or a family member experienced a dog bite, a skilled Chesterton dog bite lawyer could help you seek the compensation you need to pay costly medical bills and other expenses.
 En Español.

 Chesterton has strict dog bite laws to hold dog owners accountable for keeping dangerous or aggressive dogs.
 Liability often depends on who the victim is and the circumstances under which they suffered the dog bite.